hetmanskyi-cloud/AWS/terraform/README.md

 ├── sns_topics.tf                    # SNS notification configuration
 ├── terraform.tfvars                 # Variable values for deployment
-├── Makefile                         # Automation for common Terraform tasks
+├── Makefile                         # Automation for common Terraform tasks ├── README.md                        # Documentation for the root Terraform configuration - You are here
 |
 ├── modules/                         # Modular components of the infrastructure │   ├── vpc/                         # Virtual Private Cloud module